RamaEdge/ghostMesh/README.md

 - Password-based authentication for all MQTT connections
 - No anonymous access allowed
 - Encrypted password storage
+- **Password file not included in repository** - generated locally by setup script

+### Credentials
+The MQTT password file (`mosquitto/passwd`) contains encrypted credentials and is:
+- Generated locally using `./scripts/setup-mqtt-users.sh`
+- Excluded from version control via `.gitignore`
+- Required for MQTT broker operation

 ### Access Control
 - Topic-based permissions using ACL